jmschrei/pomegranate/README.md

 Unlike a FSM or a HMM, we do not need to feed in perfect information.
 We can add in some information, and see how the distributions along the other values change.
 This is done by feeding in a dictionary of state names and their associated values, and running `forward_backward`.

-Lets see what happens when we clamp the guest to 'A'.

 ```
 observations = { 'guest' : 'A' }

+# Beliefs will be an array of the beliefs for each state, indexed corresponding to the order
+# in self.states.
+beliefs = network.forward_backward( observations )

+# Convert the beliefs into a more readable format
-beliefs = map( str, network.forward_backward( observations ) )
+beliefs = map( str, beliefs )

+# Print out the state name and belief for each state on individual lines
 print "\n".join( "{}\t{}".format( state.name, belief ) for state, belief in zip( network.states, beliefs ) )
 ```